Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 Shift from linear to streaming

-The shift from traditional linear television to streaming is now measurable in nearly every viewing dataset.
-In July 2023, streaming surpassed cable for the first time in U.S. viewing share, accounting for 38.7% of all TV usage compared to cable’s 29.6% and broadcast’s 20%.
-By June 2025, streaming’s share had grown to 46%, with linear continuing to contract.
+The move from traditional linear television to streaming is now measurable in nearly every viewing dataset.
+In July 2023, streaming surpassed cable for the first time in U.S. viewing share, accounting for 38.7% of all TV usage compared to cable's 29.6% and broadcast's 20%.
+By December 2025, streaming's share had grown to a record47.5%, with linear continuing to contract.

 Cord-cutting is a major driver: U.S. pay-TV households dropped below 70 million in 2024, down from over 100 million a decade ago.
 By 2027, pay TV is expected to drop further, to 47.8 million households.